Revised and updated January 4, 2020.

 1. Chem-Dry Carpet & Upholstery Cleaning

-Additional cleaning services the company offers include upholstery, tile, stone, granite, and grout cleaning; pet urine and odor removal; and water damage restoration.
+Other services offered include upholstery, tile, stone, granite, and grout cleaning, pet urine and odor removal, and water damage restoration.

-This company currently ranks #73 on Entrepreneur magazine’s Franchise 500 list, a significant improvement from last year’s ranking of #137.
-Founded in 1977 and franchising since 1978, the number of locations has held relatively steady since 2013 and currently stands at 3,553, none of which are company-owned and 1,516 of which are located outside the U.S.
+Founded by Robert Harris in 1977 and franchising since 1978, the number of locations has held relatively steady since 2013 and currently stands at 3,576 (an increase of 23 from the previous year’s total of 3,553), none of which are company-owned and 1,541 of which are located outside the US.

 2. Oxi Fresh Carpet Cleaning

-This franchise ranks #353 on Entrepreneur magazine’s Franchise 500 list, a significant slip from last year’s #275 ranking.
-Founded in 2006 by Jonathan Barnett in Denver, Colorado and franchising since then, the number of locations has steadily expanded over the past nine years from 169 in 2009 to the current total of 364, of which eight are company-owned and another eight are located outside the U.S.
+Founded by Jonathan Barnett in Denver, Colorado in 2006 and franchising since then, the number of locations has steadily expanded in recent years from 169 in 2009 to the current total of 385 (an increase of 21 from the previous year’s total of 364), of which 12 are company-owned and eight are located outside the US.

 3. Stanley Steemer Carpet Cleaner

-Founded in 1947 and franchising since 1972, the number of locations has declined slightly during the last eight years from 302 in 2009 to the 2017 total of 269 (the last time the company reported location data), all of which are located in the U.S. and 63 of which are company-owned.
+Founded by Jack Bates in Dublin, Ohio in 1947 and franchising since 1972, the number of locations has declined slightly during the last eight years from 302 in 2009 to the current total of 269 (same as the previous year), all of which are located in the US and 54 of which are company-owned.

-Its textile care services can include cleaning lobby and reception furniture, task seating, lounge seating, conference furniture, waiting room furniture, panel fabrics, draperies, wall coverings, and more.
-The company also offers tile and grout care, entryway systems that help prevent dirt being tracked into a building, protective care services for carpets and textiles, and performance coatings for hard-surface floors.
+The “textile” part of its cleaning services can include lobby and reception furniture, task seating, lounge seating, conference furniture, waiting room furniture, panel fabrics, draperies, wall coverings, and more.
+In addition to carpet and textiles, milliCare also provides tile and grout care, entryway systems that help prevent dirt being tracked into a building, protective care services for carpets and textiles, and performance coatings on hard-surface floors.

-The chain claims that its cleaning methods use 99.5% less water than its competitors thanks to its dry care technology that uses a water-activated dry polymer that bonds to dirt and other debris in carpets that is then vacuumed up.
+This company says it uses 99.5% less water than the competition because of its dry care technology of water-activated dry polymers that bind to dirt and other debris in carpets that is then pulled out by vacuuming.

-This company ranks #367 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2001 and franchising since 2003, the number of locations has expanded in recent years to the current total of 51, all of which are in the U.S. and only one of which is company-owned.
+Founded in 2001 and franchising since 2003, the number of locations has expanded in recent years to the current total of 56 (up five from the previous year), all of which are in the US and none one of which are company-owned.

 An Important Note About Our Methodology